 The most common Greek breakfast - credits: vovidzha/Shutterstock.com

-Greece’s history is among the longest and most fascinating: there are thousands of years of influence that make up Greek cuisine today.
+Greece’s history is long and fascinating: there are thousands of years of influence that make up Greek cuisine as we know it today.
 As you begin your tour, you will stand in Syntagma Square, where you will have a 360-degree view of the architecture of modern Greece with the parliament building just behind you.
 You will start the tour with a typical modern Greek breakfast, the Thessaloniki koulouri, which you will have undoubtedly seen sold everywhere.
 Did you know that almost all of the koulouri stands found in the center are supplied by the same bakery?
-Indeed, one of the oldest bakeries located in Plaka produces up to 50,000 pieces a day which is delivered to all of the pop-up stands you find spread out across the center.
+Indeed, one of the oldest bakeries located in Plaka produces up to 50,000 pieces a day, which are delivered to all of the pop-up stands you find spread out across the center.
 That is why they all taste the same!
 As the tour goes on, you will learn about the origins of Greek food from the various historical ages which will make your mind boggle!

 2. The Wide Selection of Greek Herbs & Spices

 Herbs and spices are guaranteed to be found in all Greek kitchens: oregano (rigani), bay leaves (danfofila), thyme (thimari) are certain staples that are present in almost all traditional Greek dishes.
 Spices such as cinnamon (kanela), pepper (piperi) and saffron were brought to Greece from India by the world-famous conqueror Alexander the Great, and have been ingrained in Greek cuisine ever since.
 That being said, there is a special street in Athens that you will visit on this tour which is dedicated just to herbs and spices.
 Athens' most spicy street is alive and kicking every day with lines and lines of people waiting to buy the best quality spices available in the city; you can literally smell the spices before you even get to see them!